rovanni/ClamAV-Management-Script-for-Linux/README.md

-# Script to check for viruses on Linux
+# Script to check for virus on Linux

 ## 🚀 Getting Started

-This script uses Clamav to scan and remove viruses on Linux.
+This script uses Clamav to scan and remove virus on Linux.

 ### 📋 Prerequisites